mosip/documentation/docs/registration-client-home-page.md

 There might be a situation when a resident might have lost his UIN and visits the registration center for retrieving the same.
 The operator then captures the biometrics and the demographic details of the individual and processes a request to retrieve the lost UIN.
 As biometrics play a crucial in identifying a person's identity, it is mandated to provide the biometrics as a part of the Lost UIN flow.
 Other details like demographic data, uploading documents are optional.

 ![](_images/reg-client-lost-uin.png)

+As a part of Lost UIN flow, the contact details like the phone number/ e-mail address of the UIN holder can also be updated.
+The details get updated in the ID Repository based on the value provided for the property (uingenerator.lost.packet.update.information) which is specified in the Registration Processor properties.
+If the value already exists, then, the lost UIN is found based on the property value details fetched from the Packet manager and saved in ID Repository.

+Example: uingenerator.lost.packet.update.information= phone,email

 ### Correction process
 For a resident whose UIN is yet not generated, they can get a request intimation to re-provide their details with a RequestId.